Lincoln-Maple Signal & Non-Motorized Improvements

 • A flashing crosswalk and transit island will be constructed at Lincoln/Viking Circle.

-• A 6-foot-wide sidewalk will be constructed along the south side of E Maple between Lincoln and Consolidation.
+• A 5-foot-wide sidewalk will be constructed along the west side of Ashley/E Maple between Lincoln and Consolidation.

 Project vicinity map.
 Click on image to open a larger PDF version of the map.